gascore/gascore.github.io/_docs/ecosystem/cli.md

 It's analogue for [atomizer](https://github.com/acss-io/atomizer) written in pure go. gasx atomizer have same rules with [acss.io](https://acss.io/atomic-classes.html), but there can be little differences.
 To find out what acss is see [official atomic css site](https://acss.io).
-If you want more see: [atomic css documentation](https://acss.io/quick-start.html) and [gas and styles page](https://gascore.github.io/styles)
+If you want more see: [atomic css documentation](https://acss.io/quick-start.html) and [gas and styles page](https://gascore.github.io/basic/styles)

+## "watch" command

+`gasx watch` (or `gasx run`) watching for changes in directories and runs commands after it.

+## config.json

+Configuration for "compile", "css acss", "watch", "serve" storing in `config.json`.
+`config.json` unmarshaling to [Config](https://github.com/gascore/gasx/blob/master/cmd/config/config.go#L59) structure.